• Coronavirus Advice for Staff

 • Aware of how to promote good physical and mental health for themselves, and how and when to seek support from others.

-• Leading productive and fulfilled lives that contribute positively to society.
+• Able to lead productive and fulfilled lives that contribute positively to society.

 • Aware of the need for excellent attendance, the link between attendance and attainment and the impact this has on their adult life.